contextvibes/cli/CONTRIBUTING.md

     git checkout -b fix/issue-description # Example: fix/improve-plan-error-msg
     ```
 2.  **Implement:** Make your code changes.
 Keep changes focused on a single feature or bug fix per branch.
 3.  **Follow Style:** Adhere to standard Go formatting (`gofmt`) and linting practices.
+You can use `contextvibes format` and `contextvibes quality` to help with this.
 Use `go vet ./...` to catch common issues.
 4.  **Test:**
-    *   **Manual:** Run the commands you've modified in relevant test projects (e.g., a simple Git repo, a Terraform project) to ensure they behave as expected.
+    *   **Manual:** Run the commands you've modified in relevant test projects (e.g., a simple Git repo, a Terraform project, a Go project) to ensure they behave as expected.
+Use the new `contextvibes test` command for running automated project tests if applicable.
     *   **Automated:** If adding new functions, especially in `internal/`, please add corresponding unit tests (`_test.go` files).
 Contributions to increase overall test coverage are highly encouraged.
-Run tests using:
+Run Go unit tests using:
         ```bash
         go test ./...
         ```